glebt/nodejs_homework/README.md

 ## 5. Create Kubernetes manifests to deploy this web service into Kubernetes
 Please see the `kubernetes` folder.
 It assumes that Istio is installed.
 The `nodejs-homework` web application is configured as a virtual service.
 There are deployment, service, hpa manifests.

+Since Istio gateway is based on `nginx` I believe the requirement to have nginx-based ingress is met.